Law A-level

 During your studies of the legal system and law making you will develop knowledge and understanding of the processes and people involved in the law and the changing nature of the legal system.

-Criminal law will involve the rules and general elements of a crime and provides an introduction to criminal liability through the study of offences against the person, such as GBH and murder and offences against property including theft, robbery and burglary.
-You will develop your knowledge and skills to apply their legal knowledge to scenario-based situations and gain a critical awareness of the present state of criminal law.
+Criminal law will involve the rules and general elements of a crime and provides an introduction to criminal liability through the study of offences against the person, such as GBH and murder, and offences against property including theft, robbery and burglary.
+You will develop your knowledge and skills to apply your legal knowledge to scenario-based situations and gain a critical awareness of the present state of criminal law.

 The law of tort is much the same but looking at individuals being sued for their actions for tortious liability in negligence, occupiers' liability and nuisances.
-Here, we look at individuals being sued rather than face state sanctions.
+Here, we look at individuals being sued rather than facing state sanctions.

 The law of contract will focus on the central elements of contract law from the formation of contracts to terms within them, how contracts can be set aside due to misrepresentation and how a contract comes to an end.
 Here, we will also look at how individuals are sued for a breach of contract.